Luis Arraez Player Props: Marlins vs. Phillies

 Phillies Pitching Rankings

-- The 9.1 strikeouts per nine innings put together by the Phillies pitching staff ranks 11th in MLB.
+- The 8.9 strikeouts per nine innings put together by the Phillies pitching staff ranks 15th in the league.

-- The Phillies' 5.68 team ERA ranks 27th across all MLB pitching staffs.
+- The Phillies have a 5.40 team ERA that ranks 25th among all MLB pitching staffs.

-- The Phillies rank 17th in baseball in home runs surrendered (11 total, 1.2 per game).
+- The Phillies rank 16th in baseball in home runs given up (12 total, 1.2 per game).

 © 2023 Data Skrive.
 All rights reserved.